 The film stars Clint Eastwood as Harry, whose performance, dialogue delivery, and personality of a loose-cannon cop alone make the film a hardcore entertainer.
 Despite the lack of perseverance in writing and other acting performances, Eastwood’s popularity and fan-following made it a huge box-office success and led to four sequels, all of which turned out to be commercial hits.

 9. Brick (2005)

-‘Brick’ is Joseph Gordon-Levitt’s early taste of success in non-commercial cinema and it is the films like this which have established him as a successful actor in the industry.
-Set and shot in a neo-noir format, this crime film follows Brendan Frye, a young student who takes upon himself to bring down the youth drug mafia in his town who have been spreading drugs among students and is responsible for Brendan’s ex-girlfriend Emily’s death.
+‘Brick’ is Joseph Gordon-Levitt’s early taste of success in non-commercial cinema, and it is the films like this that have established him as a successful actor in the industry.
+Set and shot in a neo-noir format, this crime film follows Brendan Frye, a young student who takes upon himself to bring down the youth drug mafia in his town who has been circulating drugs among students and is responsible for Brendan’s ex-girlfriend Emily’s death.